JamesACook/Hangman-utan/README.md

 `npx create-react-app@latest T52HANGMAN`

-### Clone this repository

-Why not download the zip file from GitHub and paste the contents of the folder into the new one.
-First delete the existing.

 ### Install Redux Tool Kit

 In the project directory 'hangman-react-redux', run following commands
 `npm install --save @reduxjs/toolkit react-redux`

+### Clone this repository

+Why not download the zip file from GitHub and paste the contents of the folder into the new one.
+First delete the existing files.

 ### Run